keith-dev/openbsd/src/distrib/powerpc/ramdisk/install.md

 		exit 0;;
 	*)
 		echo
-		echo "A MBR record with an OpenBSD usable partition table will now be copied" echo "to your disk.
+		echo "An MBR record with an OpenBSD usable partition table will now be copied" echo "to your disk.
 Unless you have special requirements you will not need" echo "to edit this MBR.
 After the MBR is copied an empty 1Mb MSDOS partition" echo "will be created on the disk.
 You *MUST* setup the OpenBSD disklabel"